 By The Washington Post · Renae Merle · NATIONAL, BUSINESS, COURTSLAW, US-GLOBAL-MARKETS

 Scharf told analysts last month that he is spending nearly all of his time addressing the regulatory headaches that have dogged Wells Fargo.
-The bank had made "terrible mistakes," he said, adding, "I don't have all the answers yet."
+"We are committing all necessary resources to ensure that nothing like this happens again, while also driving Wells Fargo forward," he said Friday.

-The scandals have made Wells Fargo a frequent target of Democrats on Capitol Hill, particularly Rep. Maxine Waters, D-Calif., chair of the powerful Financial Services Committee, and Sen. Elizabeth Warren, D-Mass.
+The scandals have made Wells Fargo a frequent target of Democrats on Capitol Hill, particularly Rep. Maxine Waters of California, chair of the powerful Financial Services Committee, and Sen. Elizabeth Warren of Massachusetts.
 "Bank executives like former @WellsFargo CEO John Stumpf should face jail time when the banks they lead break the law.
 I've got a bill to hold Wall Street executives personally accountable," Warren said in a recent tweet.